xackery/ret-wiki/content/spells/enc.md

 - Dictate now effects up to level 60 (usable at level 52)
 - Beckon now effects up to level 64 (usable at level 61)
 - Command of Druzzil now behave's like Dictate (-1000 resist modifier with a base duration of 2 minutes) and effects up to level 65 (usable at level 61)
+- Handing items to a charmed pet allows the pet to equip the item but hands it back to the player.
+When charm breaks, the equipped items are removed from the pet's equipment and can be re-equipped once re-charmed with the same items.

 ## Enchanter AAs are listed below, as well as a spell list and associated vendors.